-o Second, if Germany, on its own, moves to Prussia or Silesia in Spring '00, Russia may have to use A Galicia, or A Ukraine if the Archduke's preferred moves are used, to defend Warsaw.
+o Second, if Germany, on its own, moves to Prussia or Silesia in Spring '00, Russia may have to use A Galicia (or A Ukraine) to defend Warsaw.
 If Turks are threatening Sevastapol at the same time by having ordered A Damascus to Armenia in the Spring, the capture of Rumania may have to wait until '01.
-There is no need to risk the loss of a home SC in '00.
+Even though Russia would not lose a unit with the loss of Sevastapol due to the REM Rule, there is no need to risk giving the enemy a build in '00.

 When allied with Austria-Hungary, the Tsar needs to be especially mindful of the possibility of treachery.
-The temptation to grab Rumania while Russia is engaged with the Turks, and likely the Germans too, may simply be too much for the Archduke to resist.
+The temptation to grab Rumania while Russia is engaged with the Turks, and possibly the Germans too, may simply be too much for the Archduke to resist.
 To mitigate against Habsburg perfidy, I like the idea of a more aggressive approach for A/R. If the situation appears to be shaping up favorably, Austria-Hungary and Russia should seriously consider taking on Germany and Turkey at the same time.
-Under this scenario, Russia orders F Sevastapol to Black Sea, A Moscow to Ukraine, and A Warsaw to Silesia or

-Prussia while Austria-Hungary moves its three armies to Tyrolia, Bohemia, and Serbia respectively.
+Under this scenario, Russia orders F Sevastapol to Black Sea, A Moscow to Ukraine, and A Warsaw to Silesia or Prussia while Austria-Hungary moves its three armies to Tyrolia, Bohemia, and Serbia respectively.
 As a minimum, each ally should get one build apiece.
 If the Kaiser is caught by surprise, the Dual Monarchy should be able to take Munich in the Fall and eliminate any concerns in St. Petersburg of a German invasion.
 Such a bold opening is risky, but probably not as perilous as it may appear at first glance.
 Turkey should be isolated, and Britain and/or France should be quite willing to join the anti-German crusade.
 Even better from St. Petersburg's point of view, the Austro-Hungarians are unlikely to cast covetous glances toward Russian SCs while engaged hammer and tong with the Germans.

 What about alliance with Germany?
 Since Germany is very much a part of the eastern equation, it makes sense that the Tsar should explore this option.
 Friendship between Germany and Russia actually does offer both parties quite a lot.
-From the Tsar's perspective, a G/R probably ensures that Russia will capture Sweden and get at least two builds in Winter '00.
-Next, if an A/T is in place, any Austro-Turkish advance northward is likely to move along at a snail's pace, if that fast, due to the presence of five defending Russian units.
+From the Tsar's perspective, a G/R probably ensures that Russia will capture Sweden and get at least one build in Winter '00.
+Next, if an A/T is in place, any Austro-Turkish advance northward is likely to move along at a snail's pace, if that fast.
 The Archduke and Sultan are probably not going to make any real progress into Russia itself unless Britain intervenes in the north.
 By that time, however, the Tsar may be able to exploit his attackers' frustrations and get them to turn on each other in alliance with Russia.
 Finally, if the units can be spared from the south, Russia can work with Germany to solidify the Tsar's grip on Scandinavia and then take the war to Britain.
 Then again, instead of attacking Britain, the Tsar might decide to work with Britain against the Reich.